dropqube/pv-forecast-card/README.md

 - Animated bars with customizable colors
 - Responsive and localized layout
 - Optional remaining energy bar (with shrinking animation and alert color)
+- **NEW**: Customizable remaining bar label - change "Remaining" to your preferred text
+- **NEW**: Fully internationalized error messages using Home Assistant's localization system
+- Tooltips with detailed information and last update time

 ---